When, where and why travel costs will drop 40 per cent

 When is the best time to book?

 For the best prices, Hopper found the best time to book a domestic flight was three to six weeks in advance.
-Internationa flights should be booked at least four weeks ahead of travel.
+International flights should be booked at least four weeks ahead of travel.